UltraViolet33/Expense-Manager-CLI/README.md

-# Expense Manager
+# Expense Manager CLI Python

-## TODO Left

-- Total amount by kind of expense
+Final project for CS50 Introduction to Programming with Python